-a) Standards and amendments to published standards that are mandatory for the financial year beginning on or after 1 January 2022 b) Standards and amendments to published standards effective after 1 January 2022 that have not been early adopted
+a) Standards and amendments to published standards that are mandatory for the financial year beginning on or after 1 January 2023 b) New standards, amendments and interpretations effective after 1 January 2024 and have not been early adopted

-There are no IFRS interpretations that are effective for the first time for the financial year beginning on or after 1 January 2022 that have had a material impact on the consolidated financial statements.
+There are no standards, amendments to standards or interpretations that are effective for annual periods beginning on 1 January 2023 that have had a material effect on these consolidated financial statements.

-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2022 and have not been applied in preparing these consolidated financial statements.
-None of these could have a significant effect on the consolidated financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2024, and have not been applied in preparing these consolidated financial statements.
+Those standards, amendments and interpretations considered included: